-- 1. Prepare the flashhead cable:

-- a.
-Remove 6 inches of the outer jacket.

-- b.
-Remove the exposed aluminized Mylar shield and any filler material between conductors.
+- 1. Prepare the flashhead cable: - a.
+Remove 6 inches of the outer jacket. - b.
+Remove the exposed aluminized Mylar shield and any filler material between conductors. - c.
+Remove approximately 3/4 inch from the jacket of each individual connector.

-- 2. Loosen the dome nut of the 3/4" cable strain relief located in the bottom of the enclosure near TB2 and insert the cable. - 3.
+- 2. Loosen the dome nut of the $\frac{3}{4}$ " cable strain relief located in the bottom of the enclosure near TB2 and insert the cable. - 3.
 Connect the three conductor flashhead cable to terminal strip TB2 using a non-flared flat tip screwdriver: - a.
 Connect the red wire to the terminal labeled DC+. - b.
 Connect the black wire to the terminal labeled DC-. - c.
 Connect the bare drain wire to the terminal labeled GND. - 4.
 Leaving slack in the flashhead cable, tighten the dome nut so that the cable is held securely in place.